 Chelsea Ward McIntosh, MS, CCRP is a research project manager overseeing research on teen and novice drivers at Children's Hospital of Philadelphia's Center for Injury Research and Prevention.

-Chelsea is currently working with the Neuroscience of Driving Program team on projects that include developing a normative dataset of new drivers’ performance on a virtual driving test, exploring the neural bases of driving behavior using cutting-edge neuroimaging techniques, and investigating the roles of brain development and injury recovery on driving performance.
+Chelsea Ward McIntosh, MS, CCRP is currently working with the Neuroscience of Driving Program team at Children's Hospital of Philadelphia on projects that include developing a normative dataset of new drivers’ performance on a virtual driving test, exploring the neural bases of driving behavior using cutting-edge neuroimaging techniques, and investigating the roles of brain development and injury recovery on driving performance.

 Chelsea is also interested in the impact of clinical conditions on the learning-to-drive and returning-to-drive processes, such as epilepsy and concussion, the development of interventions to increase driver safety, and advocacy for policies to increase safe community mobility.